phwhite/tree-sitter-ucode/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-     The tree-sitter-javascript project is a JavaScript and JSX parser only.
+     The tree-sitter-ucode project is a ucode parser only.
      How can we improve it?
 -->